specta/specta/README.md

 # Specta

-A light-weight TDD / BDD framework for Objective-C & Cocoa.
+A light-weight TDD / BDD framework for Objective-C & Swift.

 ## WHAT'S NEW IN 0.3

 ## BREAKING CHANGES IN 0.3

+* All Obj-C global functions are now prefixed with `spt_`.
+This is to provide unprefixed versions functions of the same name for Swift.
+It is recommended to add shorthands to your Obj-C test helper header.
+The rest of this document assumes that shorthands are used.
 * `^AsyncBlock` is replaced by `waitUntil`.
-See the example for usage.
+See example for usage.

 ## FEATURES

+* Support for both Objective-C & Swift.
 * RSpec-like BDD DSL
-* Super quick and easy to set up
+* Quick and easy set up
-* Runs on top of XCTest
+* Built on top of XCTest
 * Excellent Xcode integration

 ## SCREENSHOT